 Advancements for Future Travel

-Conventional approaches to solving the nation’s congestion problem have been to build new infrastructure such as additional lanes, additional alternate routes, and modifications to existing interchanges.
+Conventional approaches to solving the nation’s congestion problem have been to build new infrastructures such as additional lanes, additional alternate routes, and modifications to existing interchanges.
 However, these are becoming less feasible mainly due to the overall cost of expanding highways and the difficulty in acquiring right-of-way.
 Considering that our national debt continues to expand, government officials feel that major finances need to be allocated to areas of immediate concern, rather than our roads and highways that, although inadequate, are still able to be traveled upon.

 Yet, research has shown that major improvements can be made to our roads and highways without constructing new roads or lanes.
 For example, major cities have been implementing technology to improve flow and decrease traffic.
 These technologies, falling under the umbrella term of Intelligent Transportation Systems, are allowing for an increase of testing for previously difficult, complex factors like signal timing for efficiency and proper speed limit range for optimum safety and accessibility.

 As one may infer, our nation’s need for overall road repair and improvement makes it a great time to be a civil engineer.
 With highway travel remaining as one of the most important elements supporting the country’s economy, federal funds will continue to be allocated for road design, repair, and construction, federal budget concerns notwithstanding.
 Civil engineers will play a progressively important role in the development of our transportation system, regardless of whether it’s in the reconstruction of current roads or designing a faster, more sustainable method of travel in the future.